Conor Gethins

-Conor Gethins (born 1 November 1983) is an Irish footballer who plays as a forward for Scottish Highland Football League Club Nairn County.
+Conor Gethins (born 1 November 1983) is an Irish football manager and former player who is the manager at Scottish Highland Football League club Clachnacuddin.

 Career

 Born in Lifford, Ireland, Gethins started his professional career with Ross County in the Scottish Football League before returning to his native Ireland in 2005 after a loan spell with Stirling Albion.
 Gethins played for Finn Harps in the League of Ireland, with a brief loan spell at Galway United, before returning to Scottish football in 2010 with Peterhead.
 He signed for Nairn County in 2011 and was voted Highland League Player of the Year and top scorer for 2012–13.

-On 1 June 2016 Gethins join Formartine United, on a two-year contract.
+On 1 June 2016 Gethins joined Formartine United, on a two-year contract.
 At the end of the 2020–21 season, Gethins was released from Formartine and rejoined previous club Nairn County on a one-year contract.
+On 23 October 2023, Nairn County released a statement which confirmed that Gethins had left the club to take over as new manager of Clachnacuddin.